 - Great Western Railway – 2 Nectar points per £1 spent

 - South Western Railway – 2 Nectar points per £1 spent

 - TransPennine Express – 2 Nectar points per £1 spent

 The problem with the other brands listed on the Nectar website, such as Expedia and Clarks, is to earn points you have to click through via the Nectar portal.
 Most of the time you’ll get two points per £1 spend, so the equivalent of 1% back.
 But you can usually beat these by clicking from a cashback site instead.

 If you shop at a Nectar store a lot, it might be worth getting a Nectar American Express credit card as you’ll get up to three points for every £1 spent.
 Otherwise, it’s still a decent two points per £1, which works out at 1%.
 However you’re often better off with a standard cashback Amex as you can use the money you earn anywhere, not just places like Sainsbury’s.

 I wish I had more to say here but sadly, it’s rare to get many boosts to the value of your Nectar points, though from time to time there are special offers.

 Double up weekend

-The Nectar/Sainsbury’s Double Up Weekend used to run twice a year, but in 2017 and 2018 it only ran at Christmas.
-There’s no guarantee but hopefully it will be back in November 2019.
+The Nectar/Sainsbury’s Double Up Weekend used to run twice a year, but for the last three years it only ran at Christmas.
+There’s no guarantee but hopefully it will be back in November or December 2020.

-Even though I’m not a fan AT ALL as it really is the only way to increase the value of your points.
+Even though I’ve not been a fan in the past it really is the only way to increase the value of your points.
 Essentially you swap your points for a voucher to spend in Sainsbury’s that is worth twice their value.
 So 500 points will get you a £5 voucher.